 In his personal life, Nelson has seen many ups and downs.
 He married Martha Matthews in 1952, and they had three children together, Lana, Susie, and Billy, before splitting up in 1962.

-In 1991 Willie married Ann Marie "Annie" D'Angelo.
+In 1991 Willie married Ann Marie “Annie” D’Angelo.
 Annie and Willie have been together ever since and have two sons, Lucas Autrey and Jacob Micah who often play with Willie on tour and also have their own bands.

-There's a whole lot more available if you'd like to learn even more about Willie Nelson.
-He can’t be defined in a single page so be sure and visit some of the other great websites and links listed in the left column of this page to see and read more about Willie Nelson and his "Family".
+There’s a whole lot more available if you’d like to learn even more about Willie Nelson.
+He can’t be defined in a single page so be sure and visit some of the other sites about Willie.